-The Ritz-Carlton in Denver just launched a brand new kids’ spa program — right in time for Mother’s Day.
+The Ritz-Carlton in Denver offers a kids’ spa program.
 So you can celebrate with a day at the spa, sitting next to your biggest fan.

-The new youth offerings are among a long list of huge renovations for this Denver luxury icon.
+The youth offerings are among a long list of spa features at this Denver luxury icon.

 It all adds up to the perfect Mother’s Day, a great Mother’s Day gift or just a lovely excursion in the most up-and-coming part of downtown.

 Here are the six pieces to putting together a perfect day of pampering at the Ritz-Carlton Denver, and some inside tips to help you get the most out of your experience.

 1. For Mother’s Day

 What you’ll experience: The Ritz organizes an annual Mother’s Day Brunch at the hotel, complete with flower bouquet making, portraits, balloon art and an elaborate brunch buffet (with carving stations, cheese and charcuterie displays, a raw bar and more) in the ballroom.